raspberrypilearning/memory/en/step_4.md

 --- /task ---

 --- task ---
-Add to the code you just wrote so that a drum beat also plays when the character sprite receives the correct `broadcast`{:class="blockevents"}.
+Add to the code you just wrote so that a drum beat also plays when the character sprite receives the correct `broadcast`{:class="block3events"}.

 --- hints ---
 --- hint ---